ohager/stappo/README.md

 # Roadmap

 - To be even smaller I need to mess around with the module system.
+- Make a online Demo (and a cool site maybe!)
 - I intent to make it available also as a pre-historic standalone lib (for non-2017 individuals - like me).
 That way it won't have any overhead it all --- keep it fucking simple, dude!
 - Additionally, I want to include Google Closure Compiler to make it even smaller...e.g. like this:
 (402 bytes)